Derrick-Mulati/Ray-Bodaboda/README.md

 * The most common motorcycle brand and models reported are Boxer and TVS.

-* Engine sizes of 125cc and 150cc are the most prevalent among the motorcycles.
+* Engine sizes of 125cc and 150cc are the most prevalent among motorcycles.

 * The majority of respondents own their bikes rather than leasing them.